 CyberGhost adds an additional offering to their military-grade encryption and kill switch: all-in-one online security.
 With CyberGhost, alongside the five security protocols that allow you to adjust speed and security, you also get simple toggles that perform other security functions with a single click.
 Things like, blocking malicious websites, ads, and online tracking, as well as compressing your data, automating your HTTPS redirect, and giving you a boost in speed.

-CyberGhost also features a large, 2,700+ server network.
+CyberGhost also features a large network spanning 5,900+ servers in 90 countries.
 If you run into problems connecting or streaming, there’s always another server to pick from.
 But, with high connection speeds, those speed-boosting toggles, and a firm no-throttling policy, that will be a rare case.
 Available across many devices – from Windows and Mac all the way to Raspberri Pi, and both desktop and mobile – you won’t have a problem connecting to as many as 5 devices at once.

 - Zero logs and good privacy features